-Since the magnitude of secondary spectrum depends on the specific dispersive properties of the glasses combined, some combinations will produce significantly more of it than common crown/flint combinations (for instance, as FIG. 148 illustrates, Schott N-KZFS2 and TIF3 would have it nearly 75% greater).
+Since the magnitude of secondary spectrum - which hereafter refers to the F/C vs. e-line focus separation, unless otherwise noted - depends on the specific dispersive properties of the glasses combined, some combinations will produce significantly more of it than common crown/flint combinations (for instance, as FIG. 148 illustrates, Schott N-KZFS2 and TIF3 would have it nearly 75% greater).
 On the other hand, some glass combinations will have it significantly smaller.
 The degree of reduction in secondary spectrum is determined by the ratio of their respective dispersion differentials between the blue (F) and red (C) line; if it is inversely proportional to the lens' powers, blue and red will be brought to a common (paraxial) focus (Eq.
 44-45).

 This implies that any two different glasses with their F-C dispersion differentials ratio sufficiently deviating from 1 can bring these two wavelengths to a common focus (obviously, two lenses made of the same glass will achieve this only for collimated beam).
 Since the formation of a real focus requires the positive element to be of greater optical power than the negative element, the former needs to have its C-F dispersion lower by the same ratio; in other words, the positive element of an achromat - or, for that matter, doublet objective - is always of weaker dispersion than the negative one.